Joseph McCarthy: Tydings Committee

 In response to McCarthy's charges, the Senate voted unanimously to investigate, and the Tydings Committee hearings were called.
 This was a subcommittee of the United States Senate Committee on Foreign Relations set up in February 1950 to conduct "a full and complete study and investigation as to whether persons who are disloyal to the United States are, or have been, employed by the Department of State".

 Many Democrats were incensed at McCarthy's attack on the State Department of a Democratic administration, and had hoped to use the hearings to discredit him.
 The Democratic chairman of the subcommittee, Senator Millard Tydings, was reported to have said, "Let me have him [McCarthy] for three days in public hearings, and he'll never show his face in the Senate again."

 During the hearings, McCarthy made charges against nine specific people: Dorothy Kenyon, Esther Brunauer, Haldore Hanson, Gustavo Durán, Owen Lattimore, Harlow Shapley, Frederick Schuman, John S. Service, and Philip Jessup.
 They all had previously been the subject of charges of varying worth and validity.
-Owen Lattimore became a particular focus of McCarthy's, who at one point described him as a "top Russian spy".
+McCarthy came to focus particularly on Lattimore, who at one point he described as a "top Russian spy".